![]() | ||||||||||||

 Department of Labor - Full of good general knowledge.
 Read through it at least once if Law Enforcement is a new subject for you.

-Bedford Police Divisions - Granted, this is just one example, but they've done a good job of outlining each division's responsibilities.
+Abilene Police Divisions - Granted, this is just one example, but they've done a good job of outlining each division's responsibilities.
+Scroll down to see them all and click on each one to expand the descriptions.

 Community Era - Look on the bottom of page 34 and read up on that short section.
-You'll be covering this area again when it comes to the History of Law Enforcement
+You'll be covering this area again when it comes to the History portion of the Introduction to Law Enforcement DSST.

 Police Functions - Read this section, along with the "Police Powers & Citizen's Rights" and "Police Problems" sections.
 Pay special attention to the areas of Citizen's Rights, Police Corruption, and Employment Discrimination.